-Truly, this is as good as it gets, IMHO. 🙂
+Citizens!
+Truly, this recipe is as good as it gets, IMHO. 🙂

 If you notice a distinct similarity to the Jewish kreplach (ravioli), you are not mistaken.
 There still remains a small native Jewish community in Azerbaijan – “the land of flames” – so called because it has been a major source of oil (which frequently caught fire, thus the name) since ancient times.